 Entrepreneurs: Alan Kaufman

-Consumers and workers worldwide are gravitating to Nubrella because of its value proposition.
-Nubrella offers a custom-designed backpack that attaches in the rear for those who want a Nubrella but also need a backpack.
+Nubrella makes it really attractive to consumers worldwide because it offers a custom-designed backpack that attaches in the rear for those who want a Nubrella but also need a backpack.

-The company owns numerous patents throughout the US and Internationally.
+Numerous patents internationally and throughout the US are owned by the company.
 Alan Kaufman, founder of the company is an entrepreneur and inventor with a 20+ year successful track record in the wireless/mobile and consumer product industries.

 |$150,000 for 15%||NO DEAL||NO SHARK|